Neil McCasland: Post-military career

-McCasland is currently director of technology at Applied Technology Associates, an Albuquerque, New Mexico based subsidiary of Arlington, Virginia based BlueHalo, a defense conglomerate operating in the areas of space warfare, directed energy, missile defense, cyber and C4ISR.
+McCasland is currently director of technology at Applied Technology Associates, based in Albuquerque, New Mexico.
+It is a subsidiary of BlueHalo, headquartered in Arlington, Virginia, a defense conglomerate operating in the areas of space warfare, directed energy, missile defense, cyber and C4ISR.

 Since 2013 McCasland has been an associate fellow of the American Institute of Aeronautics and Astronautics.

 In June 2019, McCasland joined the board of trustees for Riverside Research, a not-for-profit "chartered to advance scientific research for the benefit of the United States government and in the public interest".

 McCasland is a senior member of the Institute of Electrical and Electronics Engineers (IEEE).

 Involvement in unidentified flying object disclosure

 McCasland's involvement with the topic of unidentified flying objects became public when WikiLeaks released an archive of Hillary Clinton Campaign chairman John Podesta's email records in 2016.
-The archive of documents was obtained from a data breach by Fancy Bear, a hacking group which the United States Government alleges is associated with military intelligence assets of the Russian Federation.
+The archive of documents was obtained from a data breach by Fancy Bear, a hacking group that the United States Government alleges is associated with military intelligence assets of the Russian Federation.

-Podesta's involvement in UFO disclosure initiatives is well documented throughout his service in both the Clinton and Obama administrations; DeLonge led To The Stars, a nonprofit associated with the UFO disclosure movement.
+Podesta's involvement in UFO disclosure initiatives is well documented throughout his service in both the Clinton and Obama administrations, and he was also purportedly involved in the Tom DeLonge-led To The Stars, a nonprofit associated with the UFO disclosure movement.
 The pair's collaboration on seemingly fringe science led some to speculate that public officials like McCasland were manipulating DeLonge into developing a UFO cover story for new classified American defense technology of a terrestrial origin.
-Other speculation focused on a relationship between McCasland and Michael Duggin, an Australian-American scientist with AFRL at Kirtland Air Force Base, New Mexico who spent years of his Air Force career in research on UFO phenomena.
+McCasland is the subject of an email dated January 25, 2016 from Tom DeLonge to Podesta reportedly leaked on WikiLeaks in which DeLonge says of McCasland: …I've been working with him for four months.
+I just got done giving him a four hour presentation on the entire project a few weeks ago.
+Trust me, the advice is already been happening on how to do all this.
+He just has to say that out loud, but he is very, very aware- as he was in charge of all of the stuff.
+When Roswell crashed, they shipped it to the laboratory at Wright Patterson Air Force Base.
+General McCasland was in charge of that exact laboratory up to a couple years ago.
+He not only knows what I'm trying to achieve, he helped assemble my advisory team.
+He's a very important man.Other speculation focused on a relationship between McCasland and Michael Duggin, an Australian-American scientist with AFRL at Kirtland Air Force Base, New Mexico who spent years of his Air Force career researching UFO phenomena.
 Duggin was an assistant to J. Allen Hynek, an astronomer who led the Air Force's infamous Project Blue Book, one of the first investigations of reported encounters with UFOs by the United States Government.